-A minor is a group of courses that constitutes a limited focus or emphasis in a given academic discipline (field of study) or program outside a student's chosen major or degree program.
+A minor is a group of courses that constitute a limited focus or emphasis in an academic discipline (field of study) or program outside a student's chosen major or degree program.
 A minor is not a degree program or major.
 Students with one major may pursue one minor only.
 All AUK minor programs consist of a minimum of 18 credit hours, at least 9 credit hours of which must be taken in residence at AUK.
-No major or general education requirements may apply toward any minor.
+No more than 9 credit hours earned from the major or General Education requirements may apply towards any one minor.
 Specific course requirements for minors are noted under the requirements for the degree programs.
 Students must consult their advisors about the procedure for declaring a minor.